AudioBookTech/GoogleLyraCodec/README.md

 # GoogleLyraCodec
-Storage of binary files for the Google Lyra Codec.
+Compiled Google Lyra codec binaries.

 Google Lyra is a high-quality, low-bitrate speech codec that makes possible significantly better compression of audiobooks than MP3 and Ogg Vorbis.